Aliénor Bisantis PhD Candidate

 “Hiding the Queen: Anonymous Competitions and Gender Performance in a Randomized Chess Experiment” (with Jose De Sousa and Emma Paladino)

-Presented at: HCI Seminar - GDP Center (Boston, 2025); Behavioral/Experimental Reading Group - Humboldt University (Berlin, 2025)
+Presented at: HCI Seminar - GDP Center (Boston US, 2025); Behavioral/Experimental Reading Group - Humboldt University (Berlin, 2025)